Exceptional Student Education Course Descriptions

 Provides the graduate ESE intern teacher with practical school-site teaching experiences under the supervision of a certified teacher and University personnel.
 Prerequisites: 3.0 GPA.

-ESE 665: Collaborative Consultation and Inclusive Practices in ESE
+ESE 665: Collaborative Practices in Inclusive Curriculum Design

 ESE Concentrates on current programming practices and the development of appropriate learning environments for students with disabilities, including all resources within the continuum of services beyond the classroom.
 The different models, trends, and issues related to collaboration, inclusion, diversity, and mentoring of students with exceptionalities are explored.